GoogleCloudPlatform/berglas/README.md

     bucket to the bucket creator (you).
 Everyone else must be granted explicit access via IAM to the bucket or an object inside the bucket.

-1. (Optional) Enable [Cloud Audit logging][cloud-audit] on the bucket.
+1. _(Optional)_ Enable [Cloud Audit logging][cloud-audit] on the bucket:

     Please note this will enable audit logging on all Cloud KMS keys and all Cloud Storage buckets in the project, which may incur costs.

     Download the exiting project IAM policy: